barelyuseless/simple-service-registry/README.md

 A simple API service registry in Go.

 ## Functional overview
 This is a simple API registry to allow the self-registration and discovery of HTTP APIs.
-It accepts POSTs of new service objects (with no authentication, so take that into account when deploying), and then makes a catalogue of these services available for retrieval.
+It accepts POSTs of new service objects (with no authentication, so take that into account when deploying), and then makes a catalog of these services available for retrieval.

 There are two storage backends implemented to maintain service state:
  - Map ('map' in the config): uses a basic Go map to maintain a fast, non-persistent in-memory store of services